Necmttn/telegraf/plugins/inputs/sqlserver/README.md

   - *Memory*: PLE, Page reads/sec, Page writes/sec, + more
   - *TempDB*: Free space, Version store usage, Active temp tables, temp table creation rate, + more
   - *Resource Governor*: CPU Usage, Requests/sec, Queued Requests, and Blocked tasks per workload group + more
 - *Server properties*: Number of databases in all possible states (online, offline, suspect, etc.), cpu count, physical memory, SQL Server service uptime, and SQL Server version.
-In the case of Azure SQL relevent properties such as Tier, #Vcores, Memory etc.
+In the case of Azure SQL relevant properties such as Tier, #Vcores, Memory etc.
 - *Wait stats*: Wait time in ms, number of waiting tasks, resource wait time, signal wait time, max wait time in ms, wait type, and wait category.
 The waits are categorized using the same categories used in Query Store.
 - *Schedulers* - This captures sys.dm_os_schedulers.
 - *SqlRequests* - This captures a snapshot of dm_exec_requests and